 - Soy Free

 What is the source of Rowdy’s caffeine?

-A can of Rowdy has 160mg of naturally occurring caffeine.
-Derived from green tea, we pair our caffeine with the nootropic L-Theanine giving you a powerful lift without the unwanted and irritable crash.
+Rowdy Energy products contain 160mg of naturally occurring caffeine, from sources like green tea and green coffee bean.
+We pair our natural caffeine with the nootropic L-Theanine, giving you a powerful lift without the unwanted and irritable crash.